icook/yota/docs/AJAX.rst

 JavaScript library, so all you really need to do is set the global context key 'ajax' to equal True.
 This activates the JavaScript library.

-By default the render_success function will look for either a 'message' or 'custom_success' key in the return value of :meth:`Form.success_header_generate` so this method should be overriden to pass apropriate information if displaying a message or defining a custom success function is desired.
+After successful validation if you want to provide some customized actions this is best achieved by overriding the :meth:`Form.success_header_generate`.
+On the JavaScript side of things render_success will look for either a 'message' or a 'custom_success' key in the return value of :meth:`Form.success_header_generate`.
+The idea is to provide either a simple message upon successful completion (formated as a string), or allow injecting your own JavaScript function to execute after completion.
+If returning a JS function it should be an eval-able string.

 Piecewise Validation
 =======================